FS Shringla calls on Prime Minister Sheikh Hasina in Dhaka | Politics

 Shringla said both the people of India and Bangladesh sacrificed their lives, their blood for the independence of Bangladesh. ''This is very rare.
 We are proud of your victory, we are proud to be part of your celebration,” he said.

-He also called on Foreign Minister A K Abdul Momen during which they reviewed the wide-ranging and growing cooperation between the two countries, including cooperation in tackling the COVID-19 pandemic.

-The Foreign Secretary on Tuesday also called on Minister for Road Transport and Bridges and ruling Awami League General Secretary Obaidul Quader and discussed "our all-encompassing bilateral cooperation including connectivity.
-Reiterated importance of this special year jointly celebrating #MaitriDiwas," the Indian mission said in another tweet.
+He also called on Minister for Road Transport and Bridges and ruling Awami League General Secretary Obaidul Quader on Tuesday and discussed “our all-encompassing bilateral cooperation including connectivity.
+Reiterated importance of this special year jointly celebrating #MaitriDiwas,” the Indian mission said in another tweet.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)